mysociety/popit.poplus.org/docs/popolo-export.md

 ## JSON format

-When exporting or import [Popolo][] JSON the file that you produce will need to follow a certain format.
+When exporting [Popolo][] JSON the file that is output follows a certain format.
 The JSON is formatted as an object where each key is a valid collection name, and the value for each collection is an array of [Popolo][]-compliant objects.

 ### Valid collections